 Gentle Frights and Farm Style Freak Outs in KC, Kansas

 At Overland Park, a planned community dating back to 1905, families can visit the unique Deanna Rose Children’s Farmstead at 138th and Switzer in nearby Kansas.
 It opens each spring and continues with family programming and special fall attractions through October 31 each year.
 Join their Night of the Living Farm Fundraisers for pumpkins, old-fashioned lanterns and trick or treating.
 Held on the last two weekends prior to Halloween, families can explore a haunted barn, haunted horse-drawn hayride, hear from a fortune teller, enjoy a marshmallow roast and the Halloween dancing stage.

 Kids and train aficionados alike will love the Pumpkin Express Train Rides from Belton, Grandview, and Kansas City Railroad.
 The end of the line features Halloween games and pumpkins for sale after de-boarding the 1920s era passenger coach or open-air excursion car.
-Check their calendar of events for an updated schedule; in 2017 they plan to run three rides each weekend day and two on Halloween itself.
+Check their calendar of events for an updated schedule; in 2021 they plan to run them the last three weekends in October.

 From late September to October 31, the Farmstead’s Pumpkin Hollow becomes a pick-your-own-pumpkin extravaganza.
 Ride the horse-drawn wagon to and from the pumpkin patch, where each person can take home a pumpkin of their choosing.
 Kids can also ride the Pumpkin Hollow Express — a barrel train pulled by a real farm tractor — or enjoy several other farm activities including: a hay maze, climbing a hay pyramid, play in a “corn” box, slide down a hay-slide, or race pumpkin boats.